66,395 bells

 • Poll Admin - Inputs a new poll every week and shows all previous ones w/stats

-• Rule Admin - Edits and updates the ACC Rules
+• Rules Admin* - Edits and updates the ACC Rules

 • Universal Code Admin - Controls the Universal Codes (AC:GC)